jxkimathi/CLI_tools/wc-tool/README.md

 ## Features

-- Count lines, words, and characters in a file
+- Count lines, words, bytes and characters in a file
 - Supports multiple files
 - Easy to use and lightweight